suffolklibraries/sljekyll/_events/mildenhall-2018-03-01-burwell-visit.md

 breadcrumb: y
 ---

+**Please call the library on [01683 713558](tel:01683 713558) before attending this event as it may be cancelled due to poor weather conditions**

 Staff from Burwell Museum will be visiting us to talk about and show some of the items in their collection.

 Ticket price includes refreshments.